 His next success rose out of failure.
-In October 1971, when Nelson and his band appeared at a rock & roll revival at New York's Madison Square Garden, the audience began booing when a rowdy fan was ejected from the building.
+In October 1971, when Nelson and his band appeared at a Rock 'n' Roll revival at New York's Madison Square Garden, the audience began booing when a rowdy fan was ejected from the building.
 Believing that it was his performance the fans didn't like, Nelson took their outburst as a personal insult.
 Just a few months later, on a tour of England (his first, despite having had 19 Top Forty hits there), fans, including Elton John and Cliff Richard, turned out in droves, and more important to Nelson, fully accepted his new direction.
-Out of these experiences, he wrote his last million-seller (his first in over a decade) and his personal anthem, "Garden Party".
+Out of these experiences, Rick wrote his last million-seller (his first in over a decade) and his personal anthem, "Garden Party".
 It hit #6 in America in 1972 and went Gold.
 Unfortunately, his next release, "Palace Guard" stalled at #75.

-In September 1984, he was invited, along with John Fogerty, the Judds, and Dave Edmunds, among others, to join in the finale of a Sun Records reunion album that featured Nelson's early idols Johnny Cash, Roy Orbison, Carl Perkins, and Jerry Lee Lewis.
-(The album documenting the event, Interviews from "The Class of '55" recording sessions, won a Grammy in 1986 for Best Spoken Word or Non-musical Recording; it was Nelson's only Grammy.)
+In Septemberm 1984, Rick was invited, along with John Fogerty, The Judds and Dave Edmunds, among others, to join in the finale of a Sun Records reunion album that featured Nelson's early idols Johnny Cash, Roy Orbison, Carl Perkins, and Jerry Lee Lewis.
+The album documenting the event, Interviews from "The Class of '55" recording sessions, won a Grammy in 1986 for Best Spoken Word or Non-musical Recording; it was Nelson's only Grammy.

-By 1985, he had assembled a new, young band: bassist Pat Woodward, drummer Ricky Intveld, keyboardist Andy Chapin (who'd worked with Steppenwolf and the Association), and lead guitarist Bobby Neal, whom Nelson had met while recording in Memphis earlier (the resulting Memphis Sessions, a collection of rockabilly covers, was released posthumously).
-That August, a live documentary of Nelson was taped during a tour on which he opened for Fats Domino and was backed by the Jordanaires.
-He had signed a new deal with Curb/MCA and on December 26, completed recording Buddy Holly's "True Love Ways" for his upcoming album.
-He closed his last performance four days later with Holly's "Rave On."
+By 1985 he had assembled a new, young band: bassist Pat Woodward, drummer Ricky Intveld, keyboardist Andy Chapin (who'd worked with Steppenwolf and The Association), and lead guitarist Bobby Neal, whom Nelson had met while recording in Memphis earlier (the resulting Memphis Sessions, a collection of rockabilly covers, was released posthumously).
+That August, a live documentary of Nelson was taped during a tour on which he opened for Fats Domino and was backed by The Jordanaires.
+He had signed a new deal with Curb/MCA and on December 26th, completed recording Buddy Holly's "True Love Ways" for his upcoming album.
+He closed his last performance four days later with Holly's "Rave On".